List of A Series of Unfortunate Events characters: Incredibly Deadly Viper

-The Incredible Deadly Viper (also known as Ink and Inky) is a snake that was discovered by Montgomery Montgomery.
+The Incredibly Deadly Viper (also known as Ink and Inky) is a snake that was discovered by Montgomery Montgomery.

 In The Reptile Room, Inky was presented to the Baudelaire children as Montgomery's latest discovery where it bonded with Sunny.
 When Count Olaf posed as Stephano and killed Montgomery while framing Inky, the Baudelaire children were able to prove its innocence and expose Stephano as Count Olaf.
 After Count Olaf and the Hook-Handed Man got away, Inky was among the reptiles that were packed up by Bruce to be sent to the Herpetology Society.

 In The End, Inky arrived on the island with a pregnant Kit Snicket who revealed that Inky lived on the island before being "discovered" by Montgomery.
 Following Count Olaf and Kit Snicket's deaths, Inky rounded up the type of apples that were mixed with normal apples and horseradishes in order to give them to the departed castaways following their infection of the Medusoid Mycelium.

 In the film, Count Olaf as Stephano pinned the blame of Montgomery's death on the Incredibly Deadly Viper to Mr. Poe and the Constable.
 This plot was foiled when Sunny plays with it causing Count Olaf and the Hook-Handed Man to secretly get away while shedding their disguise on their way out.

 In the TV series, Count Olaf as Stephano pinned the blame of Montgomery's death on the Incredibly Deadly Viper to Mr. Poe with the help of the Person of Indeterminate Gender posing as Nurse Lucafont while the rest of Count Olaf's troupe posed as members of the Sheriff Department.
 Just like the book, Violet finds the vial containing the Mamba du Mal venom in Stephano's briefcase.
 Lemony Snicket postulated that Inky was catching up to the castaways.